rajatguptakgp/image_enhancement_techniques/README.md

 Participation in NTIRE 2020 Denoising Challenge led my team secure **16th** position among **250+** registrants.
 [Publication Link](https://arxiv.org/abs/2005.04117)

-The work also discusses implementation on **Image Dehazing** as an extension to the original work on Image Denoising.
+Further work was done on the same post that.
+This work also discusses implementation on **Image Dehazing** as an extension to the original work on Image Denoising.
 Lastly, it compares our approach with two state of the art approaches on Image Translation tasks - CycleGAN and Pix2Pix.

 | Technique | Model  | Epochs | Mean PSNR | Mean SSIM |
 | :---:   | :-: | :-: | :-: | :-: |